Der-Eddy/PKGBUILDs/README.md

 This repository consists of two major parts: Arch building scripts and my system config in `system-config` which can be build into a package to pull dependencies I want.
 Everything is only tested on Arch Linux.
+Packages are build with `-march=x86-64-v3` for better performance, but will only work with CPUs which are as old as Intel Haswell or newer.

 Building Scripts
 -------------